taskforcesh/bullmq/docs/gitbook/guide/rate-limiting.md

 # Rate limiting

-BullMQ provides rate limiting for the queues.
-It is possible to configure the workers so that they obey a given rate limiting option:
+BullMQ provides queue rate limiting.
+It is possible to configure workers so that they obey a given rate limiting option:

 ```typescript
 import { Worker, QueueScheduler } from 'bullmq';